utsavgupta/utsavgupta.github.io/content/about/index.md

 ---
 I am a polyglot programmer with 4.5 years' professional experience in designing and developing scalable microservices.
 I am interested in architecting and developing solutions for the cloud.
 I also have a keen interest in [SRE](https://landing.google.com/sre/)(Site Reliability Engineering) practices.

-My work experience includes developing a bespoke identity and access mangement system and a custom built Dev Ops platform for two of the largest German retailers.
+I am experienced in building and maintaining enterprise level platform infrastructure services.
+My project work includes developing an OAuth2 and SAML 2.0 compliant identity and access management system for a large German wholesaler, and a custom built dev ops platform for one of Germany's largest discount retailers.

 On the days I am not writing code one can find me pursuing my new found hobby of photography.